Key-Wez/Key-Wez/README.md

 ### Hi there 👋

-🔭 I am Ken, a software developer working in Canada.
+🔭 I am Ken, a C# and .NET software developer working in Canada.
 ... and I am currently learning React ⚛ and Astro 👨‍🚀

 ## Interesting gist or coding ressources